 Champion Brewing Company – The Champion Brewery Company taproom is a great place to try a beer or two in a chill environment.
 On the Downtown Mall, head to Brasserie Saison, a restaurant started by Champion and the first combination brewery and restaurant in Charlottesville.

 Potter’s Craft Cider – Beer not your drink of choice?
 Cider lovers should head to Potter’s Craft to enjoy seasonal releases and take in the beautiful can designs.
+(FYI: Potter’s will be opening a brand new tasting room off of Route 29 just south of Charlottesville in mid-November!)

 More Breweries & Cideries: